 - If you’re going to store a lot of wine, or store for a long time, consider getting a wine fridge for the best storage temperature and humidity.
 A regular fridge is usually too cold for long-term wine storage, but it’s fine for casual wine drinking or chilling.

 - Most wines do not benefit from aging (beyond the aging by the producer).
 Anything you buy at the store is ready to drink, although you can store it for years (it’s recommended to drink a bottle of wine within 5 years).

-Now that you’ve made it through this Wine 101 guide, you can graduate from Wine Newbie and start enjoying it on a whole new level.
+Now that you’ve made it through this Wine 101 guide, you can graduate from Wine Beginner to Wine Expert, and start enjoying it on a whole new level.
 Or, at least, you’ll finally be able to talk about wine confidently, and choose the right bottle for dinner.
 Enjoy!

 Learn more about how to cook, meal prep, and stocking up your kitchen with our easy cooking guides!